SAUMITRA-afk/E-Management-of-Toll-Gate-and-Vehicle-Tracking-System/README.md

 # E-Management-of-Toll-Gate-and-Vehicle-Tracking-System

-• The project we proposed “Toll Gate” is a web based application that have complete details of a Toll Gate Company details like Toll gate details, staff details, user details and Fare details of each toll booth and collection details of each toll booth.
+• In this project I proposed “Toll Gate” which is a web based application that have complete details of a Toll Gate Company details like Toll gate details, staff details, user details and Fare details of each toll booth and collection details of each toll booth.
 • The above aim can be established by implementing a layout structure modules and